Lordsisodia/Luminelle-Partnership/docs/future features/A-B testing components/server-stub.md

     if (error) return res.status(400).json({ error: error.message })
   }
   if (events.length) {
-    const { error } = await supabase.from('events').insert(events)
-    if (error) return res.status(400).json({ error: error.message })
+    // Option A (simple): store minimal events in DB (no click coords; only key conversions + CTA clicks). const { error } = await supabase.from('events').insert(events) if (error) return res.status(400).json({ error: error.message })

+    // Option B (recommended if Supabase storage is tight): forward events to PostHog and do not store raw events in DB.
+    // - PostHog becomes the event warehouse (free-tier-safe if you avoid autocapture/replay).
+    // - Supabase remains focused on core app data + experiment config/rollups.
+    //
+    // Pseudocode only:
+    // if (process.env.POSTHOG_API_KEY) await forwardToPosthog(events)
   }
   return res.json({ accepted: parsed.length, rejected: [] })
 })